Activate Your Character Strengths: The Path to Authentic Happiness

 Seligman is considered the father of the positive psychology movement.
 What I appreciate most about this book is that Seligman provides practical methods for increasing one’s level of happiness based on decades of research in the field.

 Seligman demonstrates that lasting fulfillment is found not in fleeting pleasures but in cultivating our natural strengths.
 Perhaps you’ve heard about the research on the benefits of maintaining a gratitude journal.
-This book is one of the first I’m aware of that highlighted this research.
+This book is one of the first I’m aware of that highlights this research.

 Read Next